Go to the content anchor Anchor

 Exploring the Beautiful Back Roads of Taitung--County Road 197

-County Road 197 stretches nearly 60 kilometers between Beinan Township, just outside of Taitung City, and Chishang Township in the northern part of Taitung County.
-Provincial Highway 9 is the fastest route between these two points, leaving County Road 197 with little traffic.
-Due to the lack of vehicles, challenging undulations and panoramic vistas, this is a favorite road for cycling enthusiasts.
+County Road 197 stretches nearly 60 kilometers between Beinan Township, just outside Taitung City, and Chishang Township in northern Taitung County.
+Provincial Highway 9 provides the fastest route between these two points, leaving County Road 197 with little traffic.
+Due to the lack of vehicles, challenging terrain, and panoramic vistas, this road is a favorite among cycling enthusiasts.

-From Beinan Township, this road winds upward above an air force base with expansive views of the ocean.
-Another alternative start for this journey is through picturesque Liji Village, an indigenous Amis community.
-From here, pass the Xiaohuang Mountain area and Liji Badlands.
-Xiaohuang Mountain is a set of mudstone cliffs with extensive grooves caused by rainwater erosion that hug the banks of the Beinan River.
-The Liji Badlands are a two-kilometer by one-kilometer area formed by the uplifting of soft marine sediment above the surface of the sea with subsequent erosion, creating sharp and knifelike ridges.
-At the Liji Badlands, wooden observation platforms and paths have been built.
+Starting from Beinan Township, the road winds upward past an air force base, offering expansive views of the ocean.
+Another alternative starting point is picturesque Liji Village, an indigenous Amis community.
+From here, travelers pass the Xiaohuang Mountain area and the Liji Badlands.
+Xiaohuang Mountain features mudstone cliffs with deep grooves formed by rainwater erosion, hugging the banks of the Beinan River.
+The Liji Badlands, spanning two kilometers by one kilometer, were formed through the uplifting of soft marine sediment followed by erosion, resulting in sharp, knifelike ridges.
+Wooden observation platforms and pathways have been built for visitors to explore this unique terrain.

-Continuing northward into Yanping Township, both sides of the road are lined by forest as the entrance to Luanshan Village, an indigenous Bunun community, comes into view.
-This community is divided into several neighborhoods.
-At the entrance to each neighborhood is a wood carved statue featuring a Bunun person in traditional clothing or aspect of their traditional culture.
-This community possesses a large natural pond with nature trail, referred to as Luanshan Lake, next to which is an outdoor gathering area where important ceremonies such as the Ear Shooting Festival are held.
+Continuing northward into Yanping Township, forest lines both sides of the road as the entrance to Luanshan Village, an indigenous Bunun community, comes into view.
+This village is divided into several neighborhoods, each marked by a wood-carved statue representing a Bunun person in traditional clothing or an aspect of their culture.
+The community features a large natural pond with a nature trail, referred to as Luanshan Lake.
+Nearby, an outdoor gathering space hosts important ceremonies such as the Ear Shooting Festival.

-Guanshan Township itself is famous for its 12-kilometer cycling path that is suitable for families, and a large water park, perfect for cooling off in the summer.
-It is also well known for the quality of its rice and rice paddy scenery.
-During the Japanese occupation of Taiwan (1895-1945), the Hakka people living in the hilly regions of western Taiwan were encouraged to move to eastern Taiwan and develop its agriculture.
-Thus, areas such as Guanshan Township are not only good choices for enjoying a rural experience, but also for learning about Hakka culture.
+Guanshan Township is famous for its 12-kilometer cycling path, which is perfect for families, and its large water park, ideal for cooling off in the summer.
+It is also well known for its high-quality rice and picturesque rice paddies.
+During the Japanese occupation of Taiwan (1895-1945), the Hakka people living in western Taiwan’s hilly regions were encouraged to move eastward and develop the area’s agriculture.
+As a result, Guanshan Township offers not only a serene rural experience but also insights into Hakka culture.

-At the 37 kilometer marker just past Luanshan Village, begins a 14-kilometer section of gravel road, which is neither easy to bike nor easy to drive.
-It is recommended that from Luanshan Village you connect to Provincial Highway 9 to Guanshan Township and from there reconnect to County Road 197.
-Once reaching Guanshan, there are several enjoyable options.
-For example, it is a short drive or ride to Haiduan Township and Kanding Village, a Bunun community.
-The community's features include wood carving studio, traditional botanical plant garden, millet workshop and hunting culture.
-Just to the north of Guanshan is the Southern Cross-island Highway (Provincial Highway 20) with natural river hot springs, mountain scenery and forests.
+Just past Luanshan Village, at the 37-kilometer marker, begins a rough 14-kilometer stretch of gravel road, which is difficult for both biking and driving.
+Travelers are advised to connect from Luanshan Village to Provincial Highway 9, then to Guanshan Township before reconnecting to County Road 197.
+Upon reaching Guanshan, several enjoyable options await.
+A short drive or ride leads to Haiduan Township and Kanding Village, a Bunun community featuring a woodcarving studio, a traditional botanical garden, a millet workshop, and an exploration of hunting culture.
+Just north of Guanshan lies the Southern Cross-Island Highway (Provincial Highway 20), where visitors can enjoy natural river hot springs, breathtaking mountain scenery, and dense forests.

-Heading back onto County Road 197 from Guanshan Township, the next point of interest is Dianguang Village, a mostly Amis community.
-This is a sleepy, but friendly, village nestled against a backdrop of verdant hills.
-During the Qing dynasty, Amis communities in eastern Taiwan were threatened by the approach of Chinese troops.
-In response, the Amis discovered a type of natural rock that when wet emits a combustible vapor.
-When placed inside a large bamboo tube, it produces the sound effect of a cannon.
-The firing of such bamboo cannons is harmless, but to the Chinese troops it sounded like a very real threat and deterred them from attacking.
-A plateau above the community offers gorgeous views and a great place for shooting this type of cannon.
+Returning to County Road 197 from Guanshan Township, the next point of interest is Dianguang Village, a predominantly Amis community.
+This peaceful yet welcoming village is nestled against lush green hills.
+During the Qing dynasty, Amis communities in eastern Taiwan faced threats from advancing Chinese troops.
+In response, the Amis discovered a type of rock that, when wet, emits combustible vapor.
+Placing it inside a bamboo tube created a sound effect resembling a cannon blast.
+While harmless, the bamboo cannon frightened Chinese troops , deterring attacks.
+A plateau above the community offers gorgeous views and is an ideal location for firing these traditional bamboo cannons.

-This road ends in Chishang Township.
-Similar to the history of Guanshan Township, the population includes a large proportion of Hakka people, whose ancestors arrived during the Japanese occupation era to grow sugarcane and eventually its most famous crop, paddy rice.
-Its most striking feature is its unobstructed views of paddy landscape extending to a row of towering mountains.
-The best time to view the gorgeous scenes of golden rice spikes swaying in the breeze is just before a harvest.
-There are two harvests per year, one in the end of June and one in the very beginning of November.
+County Road 197 concludes in Chishang Township.
+Much like Guanshan Township, a significant portion of its population consists of Hakka people, whose ancestors arrived during the Japanese occupation era to cultivate sugarcane and, eventually, its most renowned crop—paddy rice.
+The most striking feature here is the unobstructed view of expansive rice paddies stretching toward a backdrop of towering mountains.
+The most scenic time to witness golden rice spikes swaying in the breeze is just before harvest.
+There are two harvests annually, one at the end of June and another at the beginning of November.

-County Road 197 is referred to as one of the most picturesque in Taitung County.
-This is saying a lot as Taitung County is well known for its abundant natural and rural scenery.
-No matter whether driving or cycling, this is a road for those who want to slowly savor the beauty of Taitung.
+County Road 197 is often regarded as one of the most picturesque roads in Taitung County—a significant statement, given that Taitung is celebrated for its rich natural and rural beauty.
+Whether driving or cycling, this road invites travelers to savor the breathtaking charm of Taitung.

 Photos